T-FREE is an inactive

 It started out in August 2005 as a joint sub-project of Trio-Music and

-then with January 2006 it turned into a sister label to Tilt-Recordings with its own website (final version: 2011-07) and was active as such until July 2011.
+then with January 2006 it turned into a sister label to Tilt-Recordings with its own website (final version: 2011-07) and was active in this capacity until July 2011.

 Overall 219 tunes were put out as free mp3 downloads on 116 releases in those 7 years.